Reactive-Extensions/RxJS/doc/api/core/operators/zip.md

-### `Rx.Observable.zip(...args)`
+### `Rx.Observable.zip(...args, [resultSelector])`
 [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/zip.js "View in source")

 Merges the specified observable sequences or Promises into one observable sequence by using the selector function whenever all of the observable sequences have produced an element at a corresponding index.
+If the result selector function is omitted, a list with the elements of the observable sequences at corresponding indexes will be yielded.

 #### Arguments
 1. `args` *(Array|arguments)*: Observable sources.
+2. `[resultSelector]` *(Function)*: A function which takes the inputs at the specified index and combines them together.
+If omitted, a list with the elements of the observable sequences at corresponding indexes will be yielded.

 #### Returns
 *(`Observable`)*: An observable sequence containing the result of combining elements of the sources using the specified result selector function.